I’d love to play in Pakistan: Finch

 TAUNTON, England: Pakistan’s bid to fully revive international cricket on home soil received a boost on Tuesday when Australia captain Aaron Finch announced that he would love to play in the cricket-crazy country.

 Finch has never visited Pakistan.
-His other team-mates, who take on Pakistan in a key World Cup game here at the County Ground on Wednesday haven’t played in the country either.
+His other team-mates, who take on Pakistan in a key World Cup game here at the County Ground today (Wednesday), have not played in the country either.

-Since 1998, security concerns have prevented Aussies from travelling to Pakistan, a country which Finch said on Tuesday he would love to visit whenever it’s possible.
+Since 1998, security concerns have prevented Aussies from travelling to Pakistan, a country which Finch said on Tuesday he would love to visit whenever it is possible.

 “I’d love to play there.
 No doubt,” he told reporters ahead of Wednesday’s game.
 “It’s such a wonderful country.
 You hear of stories of guys who played there in the past that said how amazing it is to play there.”